shieldworks/aegis/README.md

 **Aegis** is perfect for securely storing arbitrary configuration information at a central location and securely dispatching it to workloads.

+## Tell Me More

+**Aegis** is a cloud-native secure store for secrets management.
+It provides a minimal and intuitive API, ensuring practical security without compromising user experience.

+Aegis is **resilient** and **secure** by default, storing sensitive data in memory and encrypting any data saved to disk.

+Endorsed by industry experts, **Aegis** is a ground-up re-imagination of secrets management, leveraging SPIFFE for authentication and providing a cloud-native way to manage secrets end-to-end.

 ## Getting Your Hands Dirty

 Before trying **Aegis**, you might want to [learn about its